ensf-614-group11/seng637-a4-group11/seng637-a4-group_11.md

 This test case searches for "lapt" (a misspelling of "laptop") and verifies that the search still returns relevant results related to laptops, testing the system’s handling of typos.

 4. product_search_testGibberish
-This test case searches for random letters and checks whether Amazon still returns relevant products, verifying the system’s behavior when given irrelevant or nonsensical input.
+This test case searches for random letters and checks whether Amazon still returns products, verifying the system’s behavior when given irrelevant or nonsensical input.

 ### **Test Case Design for Shopping Cart Functionality**